-The 2016 Annual Meeting of Stockholders, or the 2016 Annual Meeting, of Coherus BioSciences, Inc., a Delaware corporation, or the Company, will be held on May 24, 2016 at 3:00 p.m. local time at the offices of Latham & Watkins LLP, 140 Scott Drive, Menlo Park, CA 94025 for the following purposes:
+The 2017 Annual Meeting of Stockholders, or the 2017 Annual Meeting, of Coherus BioSciences, Inc., a Delaware corporation, or the Company, will be held on May 17, 2017 at 2:00 p.m. local time at the offices of Latham & Watkins LLP, 140 Scott Drive, Menlo Park, CA 94025 for the following purposes:

-- 1. To elect three Class II directors to hold office until the 2019 Annual Meeting of Stockholders or until their successors are elected; - 2.
-To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2016; - 3.
-To hold an advisory vote on the frequency of holding future stockholder advisory votes regarding compensation awarded to named executive officers; and - 4.
-To transact such other business as may properly come before the 2016 Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect three Class III directors to hold office until the 2020 Annual Meeting of Stockholders or until their successors are elected; - 2.
+To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2017; - 3.
+To hold a vote on a non-binding advisory resolution approving the compensation of the Company's named executive officers (a "Say on Pay" vote); and - 4.
+To transact such other business as may properly come before the 2017 Annual Meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the proxy statement accompanying this Notice.
-Only stockholders who owned the Company's common stock at the close of business on March 31, 2016 may vote at the 2016 Annual Meeting or any adjournments or postponements that take place.
+Only stockholders who owned the Company's common stock at the close of business on March 24, 2017 may vote at the 2017 Annual Meeting or any adjournments or postponements that take place.

 We have elected to provide our proxy materials to our stockholders over the internet as permitted by the rules of the U.S. Securities and Exchange Commission.
-As a result, we are mailing most of our stockholders a paper copy of the Notice of Internet Availability of Proxy Materials, or the Notice, but not a paper copy of our proxy statement and our 2015 Annual Report to Stockholders.
+As a result, we are mailing most of our stockholders a paper copy of the Notice of Internet Availability of Proxy Materials, or the Notice, but not a paper copy of our proxy statement and our 2016 Annual Report to Stockholders.
 This process allows us to provide our proxy materials to our stockholders in a timelier and more readily accessible manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 The Notice contains instructions on how to access those documents over the internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement, our 2015 Annual Report to Stockholders and a form of proxy card or voting instruction card.
+The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement, our 2016 Annual Report to Stockholders and a form of proxy card or voting instruction card.
 All stockholders who have previously requested a paper copy of our proxy materials will continue to receive a paper copy of the proxy materials by mail.

-You are cordially invited to attend the 2016 Annual Meeting in person.
-Whether or not you plan to attend the 2016 Annual Meeting, please vote as soon as possible.
+You are cordially invited to attend the 2017 Annual Meeting in person.
+Whether or not you plan to attend the 2017 Annual Meeting, please vote as soon as possible.
 You may vote over the internet or by a toll-free telephone number.
 If, however, you requested to receive paper proxy materials, then you may vote by mailing a complete, signed and dated proxy card or voting instruction card in the envelope provided.
-Please note that any stockholder attending the 2016 Annual Meeting may vote in person, even if the stockholder has already returned a proxy card or voting instruction card.
+Please note that any stockholder attending the 2017 Annual Meeting may vote in person, even if the stockholder has already returned a proxy card or voting instruction card.

-Our board of directors recommends that you vote "FOR" the election of its director nominees, "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm and "3 YEARS" for the frequency of holding future stockholder advisory votes regarding compensation awarded to named executive officers.
+Our board of directors recommends that you vote "FOR" the election of its director nominees, "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm and "FOR" a non-binding advisory resolution to approve the compensation of our named executive officers.